 Fresh from being fired from his job, he drives home through a rough part of the city when his beater car stalls out near a bar.
 He then hops inside to call a tow truck and tells a mysterious bartender named Mike (Michael Kaine) his troubles.
-He reviews his day with Mike who then recognizes him as the boy who lost the state championships.
-An embarrassed Larry tells Mike that he regrets missing out on the opportunity and that he wishes he made that winning home run as a teenager.
-Mike then fixes him a drink called “Spilled Milk”.
+He reviews his day with Mike, who recognizes him as the boy who lost the state championships.
+An embarrassed Larry tells Mike that he regrets missing out on the opportunity and wishes he made that winning home run as a teenager.
+Mike then fixes him a drink called “Spilled Milk.”

 Larry leaves the bar, walks home to discover that he no longer lives in the small unfinished house that he shared with his supportive wife, Ellen (Linda Hamilton).
 Mike re-appears as a taxi driver and drives him to his new palatial mansion in the exclusive part of the city, explaining that he did, in fact, hit the last pitch and won the championship.

 It turns out that bartender Mike is Mr. Destiny.
-He’s a “guardian angel” that can grant people their alternative choices and the drink that Larry took magically rewrote his past.
-Hitting that baseball has spun his life off into to an entirely new direction.
+He’s a “guardian angel” who can grant people their life desires, and the drink that Larry took magically rewrote his past.
+Hitting that baseball has spun his life off into an entirely new direction.

 Do you often wonder what your life would have been if it spun the other direction?

 You are not alone.
 Pretty much every one of us has stories of our failures.
 It may be the test that you flunked, the business opportunity that you overlooked, the failed relationship, or the embarrassing email that you sent to work that got you fired.

 But what if those failures suddenly become successes?
 What if you were able to turn back the time and made the other choice?
 Have you ever thought about what your life would have become?

 If you think that you’d automatically become the highly successful person you’ve always aspired for, you’re absolutely mistaken.